JeedomConnect-Team/JeedomConnectDoc/docs/en_EN/privacy.md

 ## 8. Background Service

-The Application collects device status information (*battery level, Wi-Fi connection, screen state, volume level, etc.*) so that users can create smart home automations on their own server.
-This data is transmitted only to the user's personal smart home server.
+The Application collects device status information (*battery level, Wi-Fi connection, IP address, screen state, volume level, etc.*) so that users can create smart home automations on their own server.
+This data is transmitted only to the user's personal smart home server, without transfer to third-party services.

 ## 9. Other Data